KemiYusuf/KY-LITA_CLASS_PROJECT/README.md

 - The monthly sales totals for each current year.
 - The top 5 customers by total purchase amount to name a few.

-Microsoft PowerBI [Download Here](https://www.microsoft.com/en-us/power-USplatform/products/power-bi) was used to visualize data imported from th Microsfot Excel and SQL (Structured Query Langagee)
+Microsoft PowerBI [Download Here](https://www.microsoft.com/en-us/power-USplatform/products/power-bi) was used to visualize data imported from Microsfot Excel and SQL (Structured Query Language).
+With PowerBI, I was able to show a summary of relevant data like total revenue per product, region and the most purchased product.